Cockpit warning forces crew of Cyclone helicopter to land in park near Halifax

 The Royal Canadian Air Force says the helicopter was on a routine flight near its base at 12 Wing Shearwater, which is on the east side of Halifax harbour.

-The military says the aircrew was following standard operating procedures for a "precautionary landing" when the decision was made to head for the seaside park, which is about 10 kilometres east of the base.
+The military says the aircrew was following standard operating procedures for a "precautionary landing" when the decision was made to head for the seaside park, about 10 kilometres east of the base.

 The Department of National Defence did not disclose further details, saying the incident is under investigation.